-The MCRPC interacts with local and state officials through the Transportation Technical and Policy Committees (Membership listed on Page 6).
+The MCRPC interacts with local and state officials through the Transportation Technical and Policy Committees.

 The Commission interacts with local elected officials through the Commission Chairman, who also serves as chairman of that committee.
 The Transportation Policy Committee also provides for interaction with Illinois Department of Transportation officials as well as local elected officials.